Richard Wright (author): Personal life

-In August 1939, with Ralph Ellison as best man, Wright married Dhimah Rose Meidman, a modern-dance teacher of Russian Jewish ancestry.
-It was a short-lived marriage that ended a year later.
+In August 1939, with Ralph Ellison as best man, Wright married Dhimah Rose Meidman, a modern dance teacher of Russian Jewish ancestry.
+The marriage ended a year later.

-On March 12, 1941, he married Ellen Poplar (née Poplowitz), a Communist organizer from Brooklyn.
+On March 12, 1941, Wright married Ellen Poplar (née Poplowitz), a Communist organizer from Brooklyn.
 They had two daughters: Julia, born in 1942, and Rachel, born in 1949.

 Ellen Wright, who died on April 6, 2004, aged 92, was the executor of Wright's estate.
-In that capacity, she sued a biographer, the poet and writer Margaret Walker, in Wright v.
-Warner Books, Inc. She was a literary agent, numbering among her clients Simone de Beauvoir, Eldridge Cleaver, and Violette Leduc.
+In this capacity, she unsuccessfully sued a biographer, the poet and writer Margaret Walker, in Wright v.
+Warner Books, Inc. She was a literary agent, and her clients included Simone de Beauvoir, Eldridge Cleaver, and Violette Leduc.